 What can I expect for my first acupuncture visit?

-Many Naturopathic physicians are trained in acupuncture and may use this therapy in conjunction with other therapies to improve health and well-being.
-Your acupuncture treatment may also be combined with cupping or gua sha.
+Many naturopathic physicians are trained in acupuncture and may be used in conjunction with other therapies such as cupping or gua sha.

 What is Cupping?